thedatadj/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Projects where I applied Natural Language Processing
+Projects where I applied Natural Language Processing to classify articles into categories, movies reviews as positive or negative, etc.